Kequc/nano-records/README.md

 });
 ```

-The easiest way to insert a record into to the database and instantiate a NanoRecords document representing that data.
-You may optionally provide an `_id` attribute in the body however be careful if that document exists in the database this method overwrites it.
+This is the easiest way to insert a record into to the database, returns a NanoRecords document representing that record.
+You may optionally provide an `_id` attribute in the body however be careful if that document exists in the database this method will overwrite it.

 #### Get